33k0/MIT-Maker/README.md

 ## Project 1: PALADIN — Error-Resilient Tool-Using Agents

-PALADIN is a research framework for evaluating how language-model agents recover from runtime errors which are commonly faced within tooluse.
+PALADIN is a research framework for evaluating how language-model agents recover from execution-time tool failures.

 Most benchmarks collapse failure and recovery into a single outcome.
 PALADIN instead treats execution-time failure as a **first-class learning and evaluation signal** and then teaches models to recover from such failures.